dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 **Regression Loss**

+In regression, model outputs a number.
+This number is then compared with our expected value to get a measure of error.
+For example, we wanted to predict the prices of houses in the neighbourhood.
+So, we give our model different features(like number of bedrooms, number of bathrooms, area, etc) and ask the model to output the price of house.

-- Mean Squared Error
+- Mean Squared Error(MSE)

 These error functions are easy to define.
 As the name suggests, we are taking square of error and then mean of these sqaured error functions.
+It’s only concerned with the average magnitude of error irrespective of their direction.
+However, due to squaring, predictions which are far away from actual values are penalized heavily in comparison to less deviated predictions.
 Suppose, $$\mathbf{y\hat}$$ is our predicted output by the model and $$\mathbf{y}$$ is target(actual or expected) value.
 For m training example, mse loss can be forumlated as,

 $$
 \begin{aligned}